 Be sure not to remove the two of hearts if you have to take out deuces!

 Players continue to lay down cards for tricks until all of the hearts cards have appeared in a trick.
-(Keep track of the hearts cards as you play.)
+(Keep track of the hearts cards as you play.
+I've seen games where people play until all of the cards in their hands have been played, but the hearts cards are the important ones, so you can end a hand sooner if all of the hearts cards are already played.)
 Then, the hand ends (The Diagram Group 94).
-Everyone counts the number of hearts they've won in tricks to determine their score.
+Everyone counts the number of hearts they've won in tricks to determine their score for this hand of the game.

 The dealer for the next hand of the game is the player sitting to the left of the last dealer (The Diagram Group 94).
-You can play as many hands as you like.
+You can play this game as a single hand, or you can play as many hands as you like.

 Scoring: Players do not win points for the tricks that they win.
 Instead, points are counted by the number of hearts that players do or do not have.
 There are different methods for keeping track of the score.
 I recommend the first two methods because they're the easiest.

 - Pencil and Paper Method: Everyone receives a point for each heart they have at the end of a hand.
 The winner is the player with the lowest score at the end of the game.
-You can set an upper limit of points for one player to reach to determine when the game ends (The Diagram Group 94).
+You can set a limit on the number of hands you want to play in a game, or you can set an upper limit of points for one player to reach to determine when the game ends (The Diagram Group 94).

 - Chip Method: Players can use poker chips or a similar kind of marker to keep track of the